xdong05/xdong05.github.io/_pages/home.md

   – Spatial self-organization of biogeomorphic systems (coastal and estuarine ecosystems)
 </div>

 Although our study systems range from dryland vegetation and microbial communities to coral reefs and landscapes, our goal is to uncover general principles governing spatial organization across environmental systems.

-Our research combines nonlinear dynamical systems, mathematical modeling, physics- and process-informed machine learning, remote sensing, and field observations to uncover the mechanisms governing spatial organization in nature.
+Our research combines nonlinear dynamical systems, mathematical modeling, physics-informed machine learning, remote sensing, and field observations to uncover the mechanisms governing spatial organization in nature.
 See more on our <a href="research">Research</a>.

 <p style="font-size: 1.05em; font-weight: 600; margin-top: 25px;">